How to increase insurance sales in the digital age: 12 modern strategies the experts are using boost sales

 Insurance, as with every industry, has been constantly evolving over the years.
 New technology and innovations have filled a once mundane, generic industry with new life.

 That said, the insurance industry as a whole is continuing to grow.
-In fact, according to studies by Policy Advice, in 2015 insurance carriers contributed more to the US GDP than banks for the first time in history, and the trend has continued up to now.
+In fact, according to Statista, in 2022 insurance is one of the most significant contributors of value to the GDP, and the industry is expected to grow until 2026.

 There’s insurance for pretty much everything you can imagine now: Besides the most common insurances of years past, you can insure everything from a dancer’s legs to a pianist’s fingers, or even get insurance to cover damages caused by alien abduction!